 Urban Sanctuary Garden East London

-Create a wildlife friendly oasis in this E8
+Wildlife-friendly oasis in E8

 Acacia Gardens has completed a low-maintenance urban sanctuary garden in East London.
 Once again, we were privileged to work with garden designer Sarah Kay.
 The brief for this North facing garden was to create a haven for wildlife while providing a tranquil setting for the homeowners to relax.
 It is a compact plot, but Sarah’s design made the most of every corner to deliver a stunning urban garden in London Fields, E8.
 We carried out hard landscaping and soft landscaping services for this domestic landscaping project.

 Acacia Gardens installed Sandstone paving to create an angled patio designed to bring movement and flow to the compact garden.
 The patio allows for a dining table along with large container pots.
 Although the garden is compact, the warm colour paving gives the illusion of space and adds much needed light into the area.